start-again-06/MSML---Optimal-Transport-PINNs-A-Data-Efficient-Approach-to-High-Fidelity-Turbulence-Modeling/README.md

 ---
 ### High-Level Architecture
-The framework learns turbulent velocity fields u(x,t) by minimizing a composite loss L = L_PINN + λ L_OT, where physics residuals enforce the Navier–Stokes equations and Optimal Transport aligns predicted and DNS data distributions under noise.
-The learned latent dynamics are post-processed using SINDy to identify a sparse governing system z_dot = Θ(z) ξ, resulting in an interpretable reduced-order turbulence model.
+The framework learns turbulent velocity fields u(x,t) by minimizing a composite loss L = L_PINN + $(\λ)$ L_OT, where physics residuals enforce the Navier–Stokes equations and Optimal Transport aligns predicted and DNS data distributions under noise.
+The learned latent dynamics are post-processed using SINDy to identify a sparse governing system z_dot = $(\Θ(z))$ $(\ξ)$, resulting in an interpretable reduced-order turbulence model.

 ```mermaid
 flowchart TD